nais/doc/docs/cli/commands/postgres.md

 | namespace | No       | -n    | namespace set in kubeconfig  | Kubernetes namespace where app is deployed              |
 | cluster   | No       | -c    | context set in kubeconfig    | Kubernetes context where app is deployed                |

+Note all flags has to appear before arguments (otherwise the flags will be interpreted as arguments).

 !!! warning

     Run the following command first before running any of the other commands: